Flag of Iceland: Laws regarding the flag

-On 17 June 1944, the day Iceland became a republic, a law was issued that dealt with the national flag and the coat of arms.
-To date, this is the only major law to have been made about the flag and coat of arms, aside from two laws made in 1991: one that defines official flag days as well as the time of day the flag can be drawn, and another that defines the specific colours comprising the Icelandic flag.
-(The law codified what had been common custom.)
+On 17 June 1944, the day Iceland became a republic, a law was enacted governing the national flag and the coat of arms.
+Subsequent legislation and regulations have supplemented the original act, including measures adopted in 1991 concerning official flag days and flag times, as well as the specification of the flag's colours.

-The law describes the dimensions of both the common flag and special governmental flags used by embassies and the Ministry of Foreign Affairs.
-It also goes into details of usage, such as how the flag should be attached in different situations such as on a flagpole, on a house and on different kinds of ships.
+The act sets out the dimensions of the civil flag and of official variants used by state institutions, including those used by diplomatic missions and the Ministry of Foreign Affairs.
+It also regulates how the flag is to be displayed in different contexts, such as on flagpoles, buildings, and vessels.